jbussemaker/SBArchOpt/sb_arch_opt/algo/simple_sbo_readme.md

 ## Usage

-The algorithm is implemented as a [pymoo](https://pymoo.org/) algorithm and therefore can be used directly with pymoo's
+The algorithm is implemented as a [pymoo](https://pymoo.org/) algorithm and already includes all relevant architecture optimization measures.
+It can be used directly with pymoo's interface:
-interface:

 ```python
 from pymoo.optimize import minimize